jmtsuji/Ca-Chlorohelix-allophototropha-RCI/metagenome_analysis/README.md

 cd ../..
 ```
 Will now have a rpoB taxonomy file at `unassembled_read_analysis/hmm_files/rpoB_[number]_all_annotations_[random_code].tsv`.
-In this folder, you'll find the file `rpoB_all_annotations.tsv` as a reference copy of that file.
+In this folder, you'll find the file `relative_abundances/rpoB_all_annotations.tsv` as a reference copy of that file.

 Relative abundances of taxa from the enrichment cultures using both unassembled read-based methods and read mapping to genome bins (above) are used in Extended Data Fig. 1.

+## Relative abundance plot
+Extended Data Fig. 1 shows the relative abundances of taxa in the enrichment cultures based on the unassembled read-based profiles and the MAG-based
+read mapping profiles generated above.
+To make Extended Data Fig. 1, the R script `Figure_ED1_plotter.R` was used, which is in the
+`relative_abundances` folder.